ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 Be sure to read the [Project Overview](./index.md) first!
 Instructions for getting your environment configured are provided in the first part of Lab 1, and you should complete it before changing any code.
-As a reminder, you must be connected to the UBC VPN to successfully run the tests — several tests upload a facilities dataset, and every building address gets turned into coordinates by a geocoding service which is only available on the VPN.
+As a reminder, you must be connected to the UBC VPN to successfully run the tests since they invoke code that calls a geocoder web service hosted at UBC.

 ## Request 1: Adding `campus`

 Buildings currently have an `id`, a `name`, an `address`, and coordinates.
 Your job is to add one more: an optional `campus` field.
 This requires you to modify three parts of the existing codebase:

-1. Parse the campus field (currently all `"vancouver campus"`) from the header of each building's `.htm` file.
-It may not appear in all of the files, so is not a required field.
-This change needs to be implemented in the `POST /api/v2/datasets` endpoint when a facilities dataset is uploaded.
+1. Update how the `POST /api/v2/datasets` endpoint handles parsing of uploaded facilities datasets so that it extracts the campus name when processing each building's `.htm` file.
+The value should come from the page's header, if present (in the the campus.zip dataset the value is always `"vancouver campus"`).
 2. Support modifying each building's `campus` field via the `PUT /api/v2/buildings/:buildingId` endpoint.
 3. Allow users to search by `campus` via the `POST /api/v2/search` endpoint.